PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

 }
 ```

-If we run our tests, we should see it satisfies the new requirement and haven't accidentally broken the other functionality.
+Running tests should satisfy the new requirement without breaking existing functionality.

-Now we have a working program, we can refactor again.
-If you set the lint `clippy` well, you already see warning message as following under `if name == ""`.
+Now we can refactor again.
+If you have `clippy` configured well, you'll see a warning under `if name == ""`:

 ```plain
 1. comparison to empty slice